-Comparing flask vs node is a cliche which is formally not correct because:
+Comparing flask vs node is a clice wich is formally nor correct because:

-- There is a python interpreter which is used to run applications built with flask web server framework.
+- there is a python interpreter which is used to run applications built with flask web server frameworkd

 So both flask and express are web frameworks which main aim is:

-- Bind on some TCP port e.g. 8080 and wait for incoming connection
+- Bind on some TCP or e.g. 8080 and wait for incoming connection

 - When some HTTP client connects to the port they just handle HTTP requests (which are basic text portions of data kinda